 But there’s one branch of technology that we take for granted that might really surprise our visitor: material science.

-Specifically: I think Ms. 1935 would really stop with wonder when she spied his first zip-lock plastic bags.
+Specifically: I think Ms. 1935 would really stop with wonder when she spied her first zip-lock plastic bags.
 “These,” she would say, “are really amazing.”
 After all, back in 1935, the word “plastic” was itself only ten years old, and the nylon stocking was still five years in the future.

 Flexible, waterproof, transparent bags that can seal themselves?
 Now that’s impressive technology.